SAP-samples/teched2023-DA260/exercises/ex2/README.md

     ![ex_02_18](images/ex_02_18.png)

-19. After deploy is successful, you see the status to be deployed as shown in above snapshot.
-Click on Run icon in the General Tab in the top.
+19. After the deployment process is successful, you see the status to be deployed as shown in above snapshot.
+Click on the Run icon in the General Tab in the top menu bar (upper left part of your modelling screen).
 You see the run status in transformation flow properties panel to be updated to Running

     ![ex_02_19](images/ex_02_19.png)